 8. Detox from tech for a while.

 With the glaring sun and lack of outlets, the beach isn’t the most technology-friendly place, and that’s ok—it can actually be good.
+Especially in 2020, when COVID-19 has so many of us relying on technology more than ever.
 Take the time for a little tech detox.
 It feels great to relax and enjoy the beautiful scenery without a phone or tablet, not to mention, all of those alerts interrupting your thoughts.
 It also means less to carry and more quality time with your family and friends—being present in the moment).
 Try turning off your phone and storing it away for a while in your beach bag.
 You’ll save precious battery life for the drive home.
 Of course, you may want to have it on hand to grab a great selfie or a photo of the waves to capture the fun of your day.